Summer is a Fun Time... Make it Safe Time, Too!

-It's no wonder that sunscreens should be considered a vital part of a comprehensive sun protection regimen that includes seeking shade, covering up with clothing including a wide-brimmed hat and UV-blocking sunglasses and avoiding tanning and UV tanning booths.
+It's no wonder that sunscreens should be considered a vital part of a comprehensive sun protection regimen that includes seeking shade, covering up with clothing including a wide-brimmed hat, wearing UV-blocking sunglasses, and avoiding tanning and UV tanning booths.
 Learn more about skin cancer and how it can be prevented.

 Drowning is one of the leading causes of death among children.
 Here are some tips to help keep kids safe around water: